kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+The sea darkening
-he starts to grind the rice,
+even the crickets' singing
-It’s the Doll’s Festival.
+With tears.